 Be prepared to dive into this, at a 10K-foot view along with some details!

 Hope this helps you close your round faster!
 Good luck!

-- Getting a "yes" from investors as you tell your AI story, please schedule this (flat-fee) session with me.
+- Start-ups: To help you tell your AI story, please schedule this (flat-fee) session with me.

 Frequently Asked Questions

 (From LinkedIn discussion of this post) How do startups that are thin wrappers around OpenAI pass through due diligence?